Co-determination at Audi

 Co-determination is the democratic participation and co-decision making of employees in an enterprise.
 As a fair social partner, cooperation between company management and the Works Council plays a key role for Audi.
 Constructive teamwork between employees and corporate management is a key foundation stone for the economic success of Audi and, with it, job security.
-Our workforce is actively involved in the development of our Company.
+Our workforce is actively involved in the development of our company.

 In the interest of the employees, the employees’ elected representatives monitor compliance with valid laws and guidelines as well as collective bargaining agreements and company agreements.
-The German Works Constitution Act gives the Works Council the right to co-determination and participation in social, HR and economic affairs.
-In addition to job security, the Works Council at Audi seeks to maintain the Company's profitability and ensure its readiness for the future.
-Our flexible production system, for example, enables us to respond to difficult economic conditions and thereby secure jobs.
+The German Works Constitution Act gives the Works Council the right to co-determination or participation in social, HR and economic affairs.
+In addition to job security, the Works Council at Audi seeks to maintain the company’s profitability and ensure its readiness for the future.
+Our flexible production system, for example, enables Audi to respond to difficult economic conditions and thereby secure jobs.
 To this end, the Works Council and company management work together closely each month to coordinate optimum production procedures.

-- Expansion of the guarantee of employment initially in effect until 2014 to the end of 2018
+- Expansion of the guarantee of employment initially in effect until 2014 to the end of 2018;

-- Stipulating production capacities at the two German plants
+- Stipulating production capacities at the two German plants;

-- Taking on workers on temporary contracts as permanent members of the workforce at the Ingolstadt and Neckarsulm sites
+- Taking on workers on temporary contracts as permanent members of the workforce at the Ingolstadt and Neckarsulm sites.

-In addition, the employee representatives negotiated the revision of partial retirement arrangements with the Company and supported a series of initiatives such as the introduction of a job ticket for local public transportation, the first Audi Volunteer Day, flexible child care for better compatibility of family and working life as well as various donation campaigns.
+In addition, the employee representatives negotiated the revision of partial retirement arrangements with the company and supported a series of initiatives such as the introduction of a job ticket for local public transportation, the first Audi Volunteer Day, flexible child care for better compatibility of family and working life as well as various donation campaigns.